 China (Hangzhou), China (Shanghai), China (Shenzhen), China (Beijing), China (Zhangjiakou), China (Hong Kong), Singapore, Germany (Frankfurt), and US (Virginia)

-The database instance is connected to DAS and is in the Normal Access state.
+The target database instance is connected to DAS, and its connection status is Normal Access.

-NoteFor more information about how to connect a database instance to DAS, see Connect an Alibaba Cloud database instance to DAS.
+NoteFor more information about how to connect a database instance, see Connect an Alibaba Cloud database instance to DAS.

 Item | Traditional solution | DAS anomaly detection |